FINCONS-IBD/MQTT-SeDEM/README.md

 -   log4j, a Java Logging Library
 -   Eclipse Paho library to interact with the MQTT Broker Server

-The other folders present in the repository (ABE-Proxy, CPABE and Device-Entity) represent the other components/libraries involved in the MQTT-SeDEM architecture then it is important setup the entire architecture to permit a right interaction between the MQTT-SeDEM and the others components.
+The other folders present in the repository (ABE-Proxy, CPABE and Device-Entity) represent the other components/libraries involved in the MQTT-SeDEM architecture then it is important to setup the entire architecture to permit a right interaction between the MQTT-SeDEM and the other components.

 ### An example of use